ANNOYING AND ACCOSTING PERSONS

 NO, if an act was physically offensive, it does NOT also need to be threatening, and vice versa.

-Legally speaking, offensive acts are acts that cause displeasure, anger, or resentment, especially repugnant to the normal sense of what is decent or moral.
+Moreover, the offensive acts are acts that cause displeasure, anger, or resentment.

 Does the offense need to be committed in public to legally be considered annoying and accosting persons?

-NO, the offense of annoying and accosting persons can be committed in public OR in private.
+NO, the offense of annoying and accosting persons can be public OR private.

 Does offensive conduct need to have sexual context to be annoying and accosting persons?

-YES, offensive conduct does need to have sexual context to be considered annoying and accosting persons.
+YES, offensive conduct does need to have sexual context.

-Remember that offensive acts are those that cause displeasure, anger, or resentment, especially repugnant to the prevailing sense of what is decent or moral.
+Also remember that offensive acts are those that cause displeasure, anger, or resentment.

-The “offensive acts” component of the statute forbidding annoying and accosting behavior requires proof of sexual conduct or language, either explicit or implicit.
+The “offensive acts” component of the statute forbidding annoying and accosting behavior requires proof of sexual conduct.

-Note that “implicit sexual conduct or language” means conduct or language which a reasonable person would construe as having sexual connotations.
+Lastly, “implicit sexual conduct or language” means conduct or language with sexual connotations.

 IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH ANNOYING AND ACCOSTING PERSONS, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.